-- Pigment Basked Ink for your Inkjet Printer (I use the Epson Durabrite ink) See note about pigment based inks down a bit further
+- Pigment Basked Ink for your Inkjet Printer (I use the Epson Durabrite ink but be sure to get the right ink for your printer) See note about pigment based inks down a bit further

 - Sharp cutting tools (scissors or rotary cutter, ruler and cutting mat)

-- Sticking lint roller (optional, but highly recommended)
+- Sticky lint roller (optional, but highly recommended)

 - A piece of your printer paper

 A Note About Pigment Based Ink vs Dye Based Ink